bluejayA/substation/docs/concepts/object-storage.md

 ### What is ETAG?

-ETAG (Entity Tag) is an MD5 hash of the object's content used for:

-- **Content verification**: Ensure uploaded data matches original
-- **Change detection**: Determine if object has been modified
-- **Optimization**: Skip redundant uploads/downloads
+ETAG stands for Entity Tag, and in Swift's case, it's an MD5 hash of the object's content.
+This seemingly simple field enables some of our most powerful optimizations.
+We use ETAGs for content verification to ensure uploaded data matches the original.
+We use them for change detection to determine if an object has been modified since we last saw it.
+Most importantly, we use them to skip redundant uploads and downloads, saving massive amounts of bandwidth.

 ### ETAG-Based Skip Optimization

-One of Substation's most powerful features is ETAG-based skip optimization, which dramatically reduces bandwidth usage.
+Here's where Substation gets interesting.
+One of our most powerful features is ETAG-based skip optimization, which can reduce bandwidth usage by 50-90% in common scenarios.
+If you've ever watched a backup system re-upload gigabytes of unchanged files, you'll appreciate this.

-**How It Works:**

-1. **Upload Scenario:**
-   - Calculate MD5 hash of local file
-   - Check if object exists in Swift with HEAD request
-   - Compare local MD5 with remote ETAG
-   - Skip upload if hashes match (file unchanged)
-   - Upload only if hashes differ or object doesn't exist

-2. **Download Scenario:**
-   - Check if local file exists
-   - Calculate MD5 hash of local file
-   - Retrieve object ETAG from Swift
-   - Skip download if hashes match (file already current)
-   - Download only if hashes differ or file doesn't exist

-**Benefits:**

-- 50-90% bandwidth reduction for repeated operations
-- Faster batch operations (only transfer changed files)
-- Reduced server load
-- Lower egress costs

-**Implementation Details:**
+For uploads, we calculate the MD5 hash of your local file first.
+Then we make a HEAD request to Swift to check if an object with that name exists.
+If it does, we compare the local MD5 with the remote ETAG.
+If the hashes match, the file hasn't changed, and we skip the upload entirely.
+If the hashes differ or the object doesn't exist, we proceed with the upload.
+Your status bar shows the file as "skipped" and you just saved the time and bandwidth of uploading a file that's already there.

+For downloads, the process reverses.
+We check if a local file exists at the destination path.
+If it does, we calculate its MD5 hash.
+We retrieve the object's ETAG from Swift.
+If the hashes match, your local copy is current, and we skip the download.
+If they differ or the file doesn't exist locally, we proceed with the download.

+The benefits are substantial.
+In typical scenarios where you're syncing directories or re-running backups, we've seen bandwidth reduction of 50-90%.
+Batch operations complete faster because we only transfer changed files.
+Server load decreases.
+Your egress costs drop.
+Everyone wins except your cloud provider's bandwidth billing department.

+The implementation looks like this:

 ```swift
 // Check if upload needed